dotnet/core-setup/Documentation/design-docs/DotNetCore-SharedPackageStore.md

 ## dotnet publish

-Publish will be enhanced to support a filter profile file specified as JSON.
+Publish will be enhanced to support a filter profile file specified as xml.
 This file explicitly lists all asset packages that need to be trimmed out of the publish output.
 The following are examples of how various application types can be published.

 Publish a portable app: